Analyzing Dominance Move (MIP-DoM) Indicator for Multi- and Many-objective Optimization: Dominance Move

 \begin{proposition} Consider the solution sets $\bm{P}$, $\bm{Q}$, $\bm{R}$ $\subset \Theta$ and the points $\bm{p}$, $\bm{q} \in \Theta$: \begin{enumerate}[a)] \item $\bm{P}$ = $\bm{Q}$ $\Longleftrightarrow$ $DoM(\bm{P},\bm{Q}) = DoM(\bm{Q},\bm{P}) = 0$; \item $\bm{P} \vartriangleleft \bm{Q}$ ($\bm{P}$ is better than $\bm{Q}$) $\Longleftrightarrow$ $DoM(\bm{P},\bm{Q}) = 0 \land DoM(\bm{Q},\bm{P}) > 0$; \item If $\bm{P} \preceq \bm{Q}$, then $DoM(\bm{P},\bm{R}) \leqslant DoM(\bm{Q},\bm{R})$ and $DoM(\bm{R},\bm{Q}) \leq DoM(\bm{R},\bm{P})$; \item $DoM(\bm{P},\bm{Q}) + DoM(\bm{Q},\bm{R}) \geq DoM(\bm{P},\bm{Q} \cup \bm{R})$ and $DoM(\bm{P},\bm{Q}) + DoM(\bm{P},\bm{R}) \geq DoM(\bm{P}, \bm{Q}\cup \bm{R})$. \end{enumerate}

 \end{proposition}

 The DoM formulation intends to overcome some $\epsilon$-indicators' weaknesses while possessing a similar interpretation.
-The $\epsilon$-indicator also measures the minimum value added to one solution set to make it be weakly dominated by another set.
+The $\epsilon$-indicator measures the maximum of minimum distance to move one solution set, such that it dominates another solution set.
 Then, it must be observed that DoM and $\epsilon$-indicators have the same general concept and lead to the same conclusions among the solution sets.
 However, DoM presents the following improvements when compared to $\epsilon$-indicators \cite{lopes2020assignment}:

 \begin{itemize} \item $\epsilon$-indicators are only related to one particular solution and only one objective in the whole solution set; \item $\epsilon$-additive is not able to capture differences concerning cardinality of solution sets; \item DoM can present greater values than $\epsilon$-indicators.
 This fact can be explained since DoM takes into account information from all objectives. \end{itemize}